CivicActions/ssp-toolkit/docs/ssp.md

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: automatic event logging is largely the responsibility of the AWS Cloud vendor.

 ### Part d)

 #### Drupal specific control support

-All CivicActions Drupal sites have access to several different server log types.
-Transactions are captured in several different log types, including the following:

-* Access logs: Captures all requests passed to the web server

-* Drupal request logs: Captures all requests passed to the Drupal application

-* Drupal watchdog: Captures additional details of significant transactions processed by Drupal, such as the username of a login attempts

-* PHP error logs: Captures any errors logged during execution of the PHP programming language

-* Node revision history: Captures each revision made to a piece of content on the website

 Information captured in the transaction logs includes, but is not limited to, the following auditable events: